toni783/connect4/README.md

 ## Database Setup

 The project is using [Postgres](https://www.postgresql.org/about/) as the relational database on the backend side.
-You can run the project locally using the following [scripts](https://mega.nz/file/94l2zRLK#4A5cHGuWkLgDaxIOexSi2qupYVyYoOBQYqvHpz4jl6c) in your local Postgres server
+You can run the project locally using the following [scripts](https://mega.nz/file/94l2zRLK#4A5cHGuWkLgDaxIOexSi2qupYVyYoOBQYqvHpz4jl6c) in your local Postgres server.

+Once the database is in place you can create locally an _env.local_ file and replace the values with your local setup values,please check the _env.local.example_ as a guideline for the env variables values

 If you don't have Postgres you can read more about installation and setup on the following links: